 If you want to knit something for a new baby (or even a toddler) that will get more use than a cute little sweater the baby will quickly grow out of, consider a set of these easy to knit baby blocks.

 You can knit a bunch in different colors, use a different color on each side of the square, or even work them in Stockinette instead of Garter Stitch and decorate the sides with embroidery or duplicate stitch.

-This is a project parents are sure to appreciate, too, since they're a lot quieter when knocked over or thrown than wooden or plastic blocks.
+This is a project that parents are sure to appreciate since these toys are a lot quieter when knocked over or thrown than wooden or plastic blocks.

 18 stitches per 4 inches (4.5 stitches per inch) in Garter Stitch.
 Gauge is not critical, but you want a somewhat firm fabric.

 The finished block is 4 inches on all sides.